jhonkaniemi/bite/bite/BiteColonization.md

 For example: `treeFilter: 'species=piab and dbh>20'` is passed if one tree with the specified properties exist on the cell (i.e., a spruce with a dbh >20cm)

+* ### `initialAgentBiomass`(dynamic expression) (optional)
+If a cell is colonied, the initial value for the variable `agentBiomass` is calculated with this dynamic expression.
+If provided, the variable is required (e.g. by a [BiteBiomass](BiteBiomass.md) item).
+The initial biomass is the sum over all trees (when an expression is used), or the result of the Javascript function (with the context of a cell).
 ## Properties

 no properties.